juanmiguelalva/JuanMiguelAlva/README.md

 **Get to know a little more about me:**

 - 🌱 I’m currently learning Laravel and SQL on [Open Bootcamp](https://open-bootcamp.com/)
-- 📫 **How to reach me:** **juanmiguelalvabellido@gmail.com**
+- 📄 My experience in application development has allowed me to develop my ability to solve problems, make decisions and implement solutions.
-- 📄 **Know about my experiences:** My experience in application development has allowed me to develop my ability to solve problems, make decisions and implement solutions.
+- ⚡ Fun fact: I'm passionate about graphic design and its role in user-friendly application development.
-- ⚡ **Fun fact:** I'm passionate about graphic design and its role in user-friendly application development.
+- 📫 How to reach me: **juanmiguelalvabellido@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">